-As the Sales Assistant, Rae manages the UBC Farm booth at markets, and assists with the other sales channels for the farm’s produce.
-This year is Rae’s fourth season with The UBC Farm, and first year working as the Sales Assistant.
+This year is Rae’s fifth season with The UBC Farm, and first year working as the Hoop House Field Assistant.
 She worked in several positions for the Farm, with the most recent being our Sales Assistant last year, and various roles while completing her Master’s at the Institute for Resources, Environment, and Sustainability at UBC.
 Rae’s passions outside of food systems work include all things related to movement in the mountains – she can be found trail running, climbing, skiing, or just slogging up steep trails in most moments of spare time.
 She also has a background in art, which she still takes time to create (reserved for times when the weather doesn’t cooperate in the mountains).

 Kevin CussenProduct Lead, LiteFarm

 Kevin joined the Centre for Sustainable Food Systems at UBC Farm in 2020 as LiteFarm product lead.
 He now leads the effort to put LiteFarm in the hands of 10,000 sustainable farmers worldwide.
 Before joining the CSFS, Kevin occupied roles across the technology sector from helping entrepreneurs integrate technology into their businesses as a Peace Corps volunteer, to building a “campus-in-a-box” for use by educational partners of the US National Parks system, to employing blockchain technologies to ensure responsible sourcing of goods.
 Kevin holds a B.S. in Computer Science from the University of Texas and an MBA with a focus on Global Business from the University of Washington.